sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

 The `tabCompleted` function checks whether a specific wizard tab is completed.
 The way it checks this is by verifying whether the listing has values in the necessary attributes.

-Since the EditListingExtraFeaturesPanel saves the extra features in the listing’s publicData under the `extraFeatures` attribute, we will add a case to the switch statement that checks whether `publicData.extraFeatures` has a value.
+Since the EditListingExtraFeaturesPanel is not a required attribute, we we will add a case to the switch statement and just return `true` whether or not it has a value.
+The panel saves the extra feature information in the listing’s publicData under the `extraFeatures` attribute, so if this was a required feature, we would check whether `publicData.extraFeatures` has a value.

 ```
 …
     case PHOTOS:
       return images && images.length > 0;
     case EXTRAFEATURES:
+      return true;
+      // /** For a required attribute: **/
-      return !!publicData.extraFeatures;
+      // return !!publicData.extraFeatures;
     default:
       return false;
 ```